spkis/RegelleistungNetAutomation/README.md

 After testing - make sure that you configure telegraf to only output the outputs, you actually want to have.

 If there are issues - feel free to reach out.
 Adding more scripts for other files as well eventually.

+# Telegraf
+There is a general Telegraf Configuration, which works across each individual integration.
+It is in the root directory.